Spagettileg/thorin-and-dwarf-company/README.md

 - All users can apply to register to Thorin & Co for full membership
 - Users are required to provide their first name, surname, email address and create a password too
 - All input boxes are required to be completed by the user

+### Features to be implemented
+- Full user authentication and registration process to be created to ensure protection from mis-adventure or malicious attack
+- Contact process to be connectd ot emailJS to ensure a valid email message can be sent and received
+- MyThorin to be created to enable user to self-service their personal details and change password

 ## Tests
 Test analysis and reporting can be viewed in a separate [TESTS.md](https://github.com/Spagettileg/thorin-and-dwarf-company/blob/master/TESTS.md) file.